puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

     ssh learningt@learning.puppet.vm

-And use the `puppet agent` tool to trigger a Puppet run.
+And use the `puppet agent` tool to trigger a Puppet run:

     sudo puppet agent -t